hapax/hapax.github.io/assets/reality.md

 For two thousand years, we had it figured out.
 We knew why some things fell to the ground, and why some things floated off into the air, thanks to the Greek philosopher Aristotle.
-He told us that different objects are made from different elements---earth, water, fire, and air---which are heavier or lighter, and therefore move up or down to find their level, explaining why the dirt is under our feet, the atmosphere is layered over the top of it, and the fiery pinpricks of starlight revolve far above.
+He told us that different objects are made from different elements---earth, water, air, and fire---which are heavier or lighter, and therefore move up or down to find their level.
+This explains why the dirt is under our feet, the atmosphere is layered over the top of it, and the fiery pinpricks of starlight revolve far above.

-So, if I take a clod of earth, and let it go, Aristotle says it will drop back down to ground because this is where it belongs and likes to be.
+So, if I take a clod of earth, and let it go, Aristotle says it will drop back down to ground because the ground is where it belongs and likes to be.
 That was the accepted view for most of recorded history.
 But in 1665, Cambridge University closed due to fears of the
 Black Plague---not so different from universities around the world